NAMlab/PlantEd/README.md

+PlantEd

-PlantEd is an engaging plant growth simulation game where players nurture a seed or seedling into maturity.
+PlantEd is an engaging plant growth simulation game where players nurture a seedling into maturity.
 Strategically allocate biomass to develop leaves, branches, roots, and flowers, aiming to maximize seed mass within a 35-day timeframe.
 Navigate dynamic weather conditions, manage resources efficiently, and interact with fun elements like snails, bees, and mites.
 Challenge yourself to optimize growth strategies and achieve the highest scores.
 Immerse into the fascinating world of plant biology with PlantEd!